 Walnut is a well-defined, straight-grained hardwood.
 Depending on the cut and location, coloring ranges from dark chocolate in the center of the tree to shades of yellow on the outer part of the tree.
 The many shades of Walnut are known for its beauty, and it is not uncommon to find the wood in older homes.
 Walnut is a relatively strong and stable wood with a 1010 on the Janka Scale.
 Like cherry, it’s good for low-traffic areas.

 These are a handful of popular hardwood flooring choices.
-To get the ultimate guidance on selecting Maine hardwood flooring, contact us to work with an experienced Higgins Carpet One Floor & Home customer service representative.
+To get the ultimate guidance on selecting hardwood flooring Maine, contact us to work with an experienced Higgins Carpet One Floor & Home customer service representative.